-If you spend any time reading about online companies and services, it’s likely that you see the term “the cloud” almost every day.
+If you spend any time reading about online companies and services, you’ll likely see the term “the cloud” almost every day.
 What exactly is the cloud, though — and how does it benefit you?

 To understand the cloud, you must first understand that the cloud is not the Internet — it is a group of servers on the Internet.
 Also, there are many clouds, not just one.
-It’s likely that you use cloud-based services every day.
+You probably use cloud-based services every day.